Diospyros whyteana

 General Info – summary

-The dioecious spineless and evergreen Tree seldom reaches 14m high and has a trunk up to 30cm wide.
-The attractive glossy and visibly hairy Leaves are simple with an entire margin.
-Small, regular, white and pendulous Flowers are 4 or 5-merous.
-In female flowers, staminodes and a single pistil are present, as is a hairy pedicel is.
-Fruit is a berry with an accrescent calyx – producing 2 to 4 seeds.
+The dioecious spineless and widespread evergreen Tree seldom reaches 14m high, has a trunk up to 30cm wide and lacks milky sap.
+The attractive glossy and visibly hairy Leaves are simple with entire margins.
+Small, regular, white and pendulous Flowers are 5-merous.
+Male with 10 stamens.
+Female flowers have a hairy pedicel, staminodes and a single pistil.
+Fruit is a berry with an accrescent calyx and 2-4 seeds.

 Description